enso-org/ide/docs/connections.md

 ### Root scope assignments

-Any binding in the rootscope gets an implicit `this` parameter that describes a module.
+Any binding in the root scope gets an implicit `this` parameter that describes a module.
 Example:
 ```
 main = print "Hello"